seokhh10/Portfolio/README.md

 # ErnestoH.H.
 Website

-This repository contains the code for the ErnestoH.H. website, which showcases information about Ernesto Hidalgo and his work.
+This repository contains the code for the ErnestoH.H. website, which showcases information about me and my work.

 ## Contents